Quietly, Carefully, Consistently

 We aren’t powerless though, and we don’t have to live in the extremes.
 We can operate on a daily basis to support better things and not to support worse things.
 If we’re steady, things get better.
 If quietly, carefully, consistently, we choose the right things to support, giving our support to those things makes all the difference.

-The truth is we all buy from companies that we wouldn’t choose if information was more transparent, but what if we didn’t even try?
-Litter, pollution, homelessness, sickness, bankruptcies and more would be onerous beyond our imaginations.
 Reacting without overreacting gives us the world we live in.
 It’s a collective choice, not one that can be separate.
 Supporting a company that pollutes drinking water pollutes everyone’s water.
 Supporting a company with leaders who abuse power is aiding and abetting once you know it’s happening.
 Our world is the sum of our decisions as part of the whole.
+Supporting ethical transparent companies, making better substitutions, making better habits, withdrawing support from businesses and other entities that do harm.
+It all matters.

 What world do you want for yourself and the people you care about?